AMEX: Android Multi-annotation Expo Dataset for Mobile GUI Agents: Android Multi-annotation EXpo (AMEX)

 \subsection{Level I: GUI Interactive Element Grounding}

-Existing datasets~\cite{rawles2023android, zhang2024android} typically classify elements on the screen, such as icons, texts, and images, based on their types.
+Existing datasets~\cite{Deka:2017:Rico, sunkara-etal-2022-towards, mud, bunian2021vins} typically classify elements on the screen, such as icons, texts and images, based on their types.
 Instead of adhering to the traditional classification paradigm, we define interactive elements more broadly as any elements that users can interact with, regardless of their specific types (see Figure~\ref{fig:aitw-amex}).
 Specifically, interactive elements in our dataset are only categorized into two subsets: (i) clickable elements and (ii) scrollable elements.
+The motivation of our annotation is mainly from two facts: (i) no existing dataset provides information on the ``scroll'' action, which is crucial especially for agents to know the horizontally scrollable area. (ii) ``click'' action is the most used action and many ``compound'' elements cannot be simply categorized.
+As illustrated in Figure~\ref{fig:amex-elements} red boxes, four ``compound'' elements in the middle contain both image and text and the definition of ``clickable'' is more suitable with the functionality in Level 2 for agents to understand the element.

-\textbf{Clickable Elements} are the most common components in a screen.
+Clickable Elements are the most common components in a screen.
 They typically include clickable icons, images, texts, and compounds that combine several categories.
-Figure~\ref{fig:amex-elements} illustrates various clickable elements in red boxes.
 We also include certain ``typeable'' elements, such as search bars, because most typeable elements require a prior click action to enable typing.

-\textbf{Scrollable Elements} typically occupy larger areas on the screen.
-In most cases, a scrollable element area supports a pair of actions, such as ``scroll down'' and ``scroll up'' or ``scroll left'' and ``scroll right.''
-Generally, the vertical scrollable area forms the main frame in the middle of the screen, while the horizontal scrollable area serves as a ``carousel'' for listing different categories or activities.
+Scrollable Elements typically occupy larger areas on the screen.
+In most cases, a scrollable element area contains many clickable elements and supports a pair of actions, such as ``scroll down'' and ``scroll up'' or ``scroll left'' and ``scroll right.''
 Figure~\ref{fig:amex-elements} illustrates these two types of scrollable elements.